KevinConti/node-dev-container/Readme.md

 There is some 1-time setup, but afterwards you can skip straight to Step 5.

 1. Install Docker [(link)](https://docs.docker.com/get-docker/)
+   - You may need to enable virtualization on Windows.
+[Click this link for instructions](https://docs.docker.com/desktop/windows/troubleshoot/#virtualization) if you receive this error.
 2. Open in VS Code
 3. Install extensions.